 - Make a list of who you can turn to for help and guidance: It does takes a village.
 Teachers, coaches, tutors, learning specialists, therapists, and yes, organizational coaches exist for a reason.
 Don’t go this alone.
 If your child is struggling, communicate with the teachers and encourage a team approach of working together.
 Call for help, if needed.

-Consider a holistic/whole child approach.
+- Commit to a holistic/whole child approach.
 Going to school today is a vastly different experience than it was for most of us and is increasingly more stressful.
 Watch your child, be available to him/her, take a mental health day if needed and try not to focus on the grade.
 If your child follows good routines, uses a planner, has good study habits, and can turn in his/her homework in a timely manner, then the grades should follow.
 Don’t force your child into AP classes if he/she is not up to the task.
 There are plenty of great schools out there and your child’s mental health is important.
 Don’t forget the importance of a good night’s sleep, good nutrition, exercise and stress reducing techniques.
 Have all your tools in your toolbox to use when needed.

 The bottom line is that school can be hard on the whole family.
 Be there for each other.
 Keep the lines of communication open.
 Be in the know.
 And most of all, love your child no matter how they do on tomorrow’s test!
 Good luck to you all and may this be a great year for all!
+You’ve got this!

 This post has been updated from an article from August 7, 2017.